 Inherent in good estate planning is making the effort to pass on as much of your estate as possible – certainly so in the case of at-death giving.
-Without good estate planning your estate may be subject to unnecessary estate shrinkage by (i) the payment of probate fees (“probate fees” are attorneys’ and executors’ fees which are authorized by California law for processing an estate through a court-supervised “administration” of the estate, commonly known as a “probate”), (ii) federal estate tax, (iii) Medicaid costs, and, (iv) while unlikely, a possible judgment for damages.
+Without good estate planning your estate may be subject to unnecessary shrinkage by (i) the payment of probate fees and costs (which are attorneys’ fees, executors’ fees, and costs authorized by California law for processing an estate through a court-supervised administration [“probate”] of the estate); (ii) federal estate taxes; (iii) Medicaid costs; and (iv) while unlikely, a possible judgment for damages.

-How Estate Planning Is Accomplished Estate planning is typically best accomplished by your disclosing all of your estate planning goals and assets to your estate planning attorney.
+How is estate planning accomplished?
+Estate planning is typically best accomplished by your disclosing all of your estate planning goals and assets to your estate planning attorney.
 Depending upon the value and complexity of your assets, you and your attorney may need the input of your financial planner and/or accountant.
 Your attorney will then prepare the legal documents such as a trust and/or will which will best meet your estate planning goals.